 I think you’ll really enjoy the simplicity of this water pie.
 It has a creamy buttery taste, similar to a or warm vanilla cookie once it’s chilled and sliced.
 Half the thrill will be telling your family the name and that the main ingredient is water!

 You know when a recipe was created to make something out of nothing, it’s going to be simple on the ingredients.

 - A deep-dish pie crust (see tips for success at the bottom of this post).

 - Vanilla extract

 Begin by pouring water into your deep dish and unbaked pie crust, which should be in a .
-It doesn’t have to be , either – just straight from the tap is fine.
+You can either use a pretty ceramic one like this or a disposable one like this doesn’t have to be , either – just straight from the tap is fine.

 In a , stir together flour and sugar.